ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/conditions_of_childhood/distribution_of_parental_occupation.md

 # Guidance
 [41 regions in the UK] are ranked from the best outcomes to the worst outcomes.
-They are then divided into 5 equally-sized groups (‘quintiles’), from the best 20% to the worst 20%.<br>
+They are then divided into 5 equally-sized groups (‘quintiles’), from the best 20% to the worst 20%.

-The figure for each region shows the percentage of adults in families with dependent children who were in either a higher professional or lower working class occupation.<br>
+The figure for each region shows the percentage of adults in families with dependent children who were in either a higher professional or lower working class occupation.

 The lines either side of the dots represent confidence intervals – the range of values that the 'true' value for the region is highly likely to be within.
 Read more about [confidence intervals].